-More rain, less freshwater?
+More rain, but less freshwater?
 Local climate projections have been released for the Mackay, Whitsunday, Isaac region

 Reef Catchments has launched the MWI Climate Sustainability Plan 2016-2020